5aitama/Art-.0/README.md

 ![Header](/Images/header.png)
 # Art .0
-A voxel cube (like minecraft) made with Unity.
+A voxel cube (minecraft like) made with Unity.

 ## Requierement
 ```